torjc01/water-quality-drone/README.md

 We are going to use the buoy as a stationary platform to collect data on site on a long term basis.
 Placed in a precisely pinpointed location, the buoy will embbed all the instruments available to the project.

+***Power consumption***

+The buoy platform will need current to power the microcontroller, the sensor array, and the communication stack, in case of using one.

+This consumption can be supplied by a set of 2 solar cells, rated at 6V 0.5A, to charge a Li-Ion battery rated at 11.1V and 2000mA/h.
+From the batteries and using power regulators, we can supply the common 6V, 5V and 3.3V to charge all the devices embarked on the buoy platform.

 Refs:

 https://opensourceoceanweatherbuoy.wordpress.com/